-Epstein accuser sues Prince Andrew, citing sex assault at 17
+Jeffrey Epstein accuser Virginia Giuffre sues Prince Andrew

-NEW YORK (AP) – One of Jeffrey Epstein’s longtime accusers sued Prince Andrew on Monday, saying he sexually assaulted her when she was 17.
+NEW YORK — One of Jeffrey Epstein’s longtime accusers sued Prince Andrew on Monday, saying he sexually assaulted her when she was 17.

 Lawyers for Virginia Giuffre filed the lawsuit in Manhattan federal court.